naturalatlas/tilestrata/README.md

 Registers a provider that serves as the source of the layer.
 See ["Writing Providers"](#writing-providers) for more info.

 ##### handler.registerCache(cache)
-Registers a cache can be used to fetch/persist the tile file.
+Registers a cache that can be used to fetch/persist the tile file.
 See ["Writing Caches"](#writing-caches) for more info.
 The cache fetch order will be the order in which caches were registered (unless when `"race"` mode is enabled).

+##### handler.registerTransform(transform)
+Registers a transform that takes a buffer and set of headers and returns a new buffer + headers.
+See ["Writing Transforms"](#writing-transforms) for more info.
+The transforms will be in the same order as they were registered.

 #### [TileRequest](#tilerequest)